sarastokes/OCT-tools/README.md

 Segmentation and analysis of retinal layers from individual OCT b-scans, with an emphasis on computing choroid thickness.
 Developed by Sara Patterson in the Neitz lab at University of Washington.

-All dependencies are provided, except the [GUI Layout Toolbox][guilayout].
+This code was written in Matlab 2018 and requires the Bioinformatics toolbox.
+All external dependencies are provided, except the free [GUI Layout Toolbox][guilayout].

 The initial ILM and RPE segmentation uses an algorithm introduced in: